nsomar/ex_agent/README.md

 - Dont add a belief if already added ✔︎
 - Adding a belief twice wont laucn the plan rule ✔︎
 - Sleep in reasoning cycle ✔︎
+- Message reading at the end of the cycle exec.
+If no message wait forever, if any message exec ✔︎
+- Message sending between intents ✔︎
+- Add a new rule that catch messages ✔︎
 - Goals dont create a new intent, they append a sub intent
 - Create a intent execution wich contains the binding and instructions
 - Beliefs launch a new intent always
 - Intent execution interleaving
-- Message reading at the end of the cycle exec.
-If no message wait forever, if any message exec
-- Message sending between intents
-- Add a new rule that catch messages
 - create recovery rule
 - Atomic rules
 - query failing action